-You can also explore the palace if you have more time, with either a guide or audio-guide to learn more about the palace’s curious history.
-There’s quite a collection of artefacts and gifts from foreign dignitaries acquired over the centuries!
+You can also explore the palace if you have more time, with either a guide or audio guide to learn more about the palace’s curious history.
+There’s quite a collection of artifacts and gifts from foreign dignitaries acquired over the centuries!

 Arguably the most important landmark in England and a national treasure, this is a must-see.